 The dead silence reigned for almost a minute.
 “What?! now you’re telling me that I can’t spend Christmas with the kids?”
 He became defensive and said, “You can pick them up tomorrow if you want.
 We can trade holidays.”
 After hearing him falter through his excuses, I hung up on him and stared around my empty and silent apartment in utter shock.
 Since I had been planning on eating over their house, I was starving so I opened my refrigerator and stared blankly at a bag of broccoli, a gallon of milk and random expired leftovers.
 I had avoided the grocery stores because of the insane holiday shopping so I had nothing appealing to eat.
 Finally, I grabbed the bag of limp broccoli and threw it in a pan to cook.

-Dealing with my own sense of isolation, I started to think about the other people who do not have family to go home to for the holidays.
-For many people, the holidays are exciting and fun, but for many queer folk, it is the loneliest time of the year.
-Some people do not have family that accept their homosexuality and become isolated by familial discrimination.
+Dealing with my own sense of isolation, I started to think about the other people who do not have a family to go home to for the holidays.
+For many people, the holidays are exciting and fun, but for many queer folks, it is the loneliest time of the year.
+Some people do not have a family that accepts their homosexuality and become isolated by familial discrimination.
 Many who do have friends are still left alone as they go out of town to visit family members.
-I am so grateful that I have a family that accepts me as I am without any judgement.
+I am so grateful that I have a family that accepts me as I am without any judgment.
 They may get a bit stiff if I mention anything personal about my love life- but hey, at least they still call me and invite me to family events.

 Loneliness is a self-induced state of mind that is temporary.
 In a world with so many people, too many of us feel alone.
 This false isolation is perpetuated by propaganda, websites and cell-phone apps like Facebook or YouTube that can distract one from making a connection with other people face to face.
 If you are lonely, I highly encourage you to try Meetup.com and look for any type of group that you wish to participate in for the holidays.
 Strangers can feel like family when they welcome you as if you are a long lost relative.
 People will hug you as if they know you if you smile at them.
 I bet you could probably find a gay-friendly Christmas party to attend this year if you search.
 If you cannot find it, you can facilitate the group for a nominal fee and invite others to celebrate family style.